bitcoin/bitcoin/doc/build-unix.md

     sudo apt install libsqlite3-dev

-Berkeley DB is required for the legacy wallet.
+Berkeley DB is only required for the legacy wallet.
 Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install Berkeley DB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
 Otherwise, you can build Berkeley DB [yourself](#berkeley-db).